opensvc/docs.opensvc.com/source/collector.forms.rst

 * **Table**

   If **Dest** is set to ``db``, this property defines the collector database table to store the form, as a new line, into.

+* **WaitResult**

+  Wait for ``WaitResult`` seconds for a non empty resultset as the result of this output.
+Useful for example to wait for an enqueued action to finish to use its stdout in the following outputs.

+* **SkipOnErrors**

+  A boolean value.
+Default is False.
+If set to ``True``, the output is skipped if a previous output returned an error.

 Examples
 ++++++++